 - I eat leafy green vegetables (kale, collards, broccoli, Brussel’s sprouts) less than 4 times a week

 - I spend less than an hour outdoors in the sunlight every day in the summer, and less than several hours outside daily in the winter months (because it takes about that much to get enough daily vitamin D from the sun!).

-What Supplements Should All Women Take Daily?
+The Daily Supplements I Believe All Women Should Take

 - A multivitamin/multimineral supplement to provide overall support and protection.
 Taking a multivitamin daily helps make sure you have the bases covered.
 I prefer Rainbow Light Women’s One, which is whole foods based, and only requires taking 1 pill daily.
 But any whole foods multi is usually a good bet.
 Go for non-GMO, organic, and free of dyes, additives, and colorings.